shootmanng/shootmanng.github.io/content/posts/AoCDay1solution.md

             continue
 ```

-At the end we create of final `answer` array to store our discovered codes by concatenating the left and right numbers stored in the `code` array.
+At the end we create our final `answer` array to store our discovered codes by concatenating the left and right-hand numbers stored in the `code` array.
 Notice we do this by using the optional argument 2 in the range statement `range(-,-,2)` of the loop.
-This lets us gather things by two, as our final numbers are two digits.
-Finally, we add together all the entries and get our solution.
+This lets us iterate things by two, as our final numbers are two digits, so we want to concatenate by groups of two.
+Lastly, we add together all the entries of `answer`  and get our solution.

 ``` python {linenos=false}
 #array to store numbers
 answer = []
 #concatenate pairs in the array and turn them into integers to be added
 for i in range(0,len(code)-1,2):
     answer.append(int(code[i]+code[i+1]))